Bestmart721/novitai.github.io/contents/career/junior-android-dev.md

 * 1+ year of commercial experience within an Android Development role is ideal, please demonstrate familiarity with java and android in another way if you lack commercial experience
 * Familiarity with RESTful APIs to connect Android applications to back-end services
 * Analytical and detail oriented
-* Basic understanding of Android app architecture, Android UI, Android Studio, and Android NDK
+* Basic understanding of Android app architecture, Android UI, Android Studio
 * Familiarity with a distributed source control system (we use git)
 * A positive attitude with an ability to learn and apply new information effectively and quickly

 ## Preferred Qualifications:

+* Basic understanding of Android NDK
-* Familiarity with ATAK/CivTAK
+* Demonstrable familiarity with ATAK/CivTAK (please note)
 * Published one or more Android apps to Google Play

 Contact us with your CV and your github/gitlab/personal website via careers@novit.ai or using the form below.

 Be part of the future! 🚀